Project-OSmOSE/APLOSE/README.md

 Its usage can be extended to all kind of acoustic studies.
 It can also be used to create reference datasets for AI or to check detector outputs.

-**APLOSE** allows to create participative annotation campaign where many users can annotate your data, without the need of sending hard-drives.
+**APLOSE** allows to create participative annotation campaigns where many users can annotate your data, without the need of physically sharing data e.g. on hard-drives.
 The annotation process can consist of two phases : "Annotation" and "Verification".
 The "Annotation" phase allows to create new annotations on a clear spectrogram.
-On the "Verification" phase, you can check other user's annotations or event detectors output on the spectrogram, you can also edit the annotations or add missing ones.
+The "Verification" phase allows to check other users' annotations or event detectors outputs on the spectrogram, with the possibility to edit or add annotations.
 All the annotations are stored in a database and can be exported at any time.

 **APLOSE** is composed of a React frontend, located in "frontend" folder, and